 Suizhou Hubei, China Travel Guide

-Bus fares are typically low, ¥1-3 per ride.
+Bus fares are typically low, ¥1-3 per trip.
 Payment options include cash (exact change often needed) or mobile payment apps like WeChat Pay or Alipay using QR codes.
 Public transport apps also link to these payment systems.
 Buses generally operate from early morning (about 6:00 AM) to late evening (around 9:00 PM - 10:00 PM).

 Older public buses may be challenging for mobility needs.